About SHRM & the Project

 The Hows & Whys

-How the renovation of HRM-East came about:
+How the renovation of SHRM-East came about:

 The Stimulus Plan for Economic and Educational Development (SPEED) is intended to jumpstart Arizona's sagging economy by stimulating activity in the construction industry with much-needed building projects at the state's three public universities.

 The SPEED legislation authorizes $800 million in financing authority for capital projects at the universities.
 The projects address critical renovation and building renewal needs.
-The initiative grants Northern Arizona University funding authority for $136 million of construction, including renovation of HRM-East.
+The initiative grants Northern Arizona University funding authority for $136 million of construction, including renovation of SHRM-East.
 Arizona Lottery revenues will fund 80 percent of the SPEED debt service, with the universities responsible for the remaining 20 percent.
 Payments for the projects will be “interest only” for the first five years.

 Why a renovation?